rd-goncalves/Moveit/README.md

 # Moveit
-A simple yet useful Pomodoro
+A simple and useful Pomodoro